-Recommending two great docs for any music fan.
+Recommending two great documentaries for any music fan.

 Stan Rogers “One Warm Line” – This amazing documentary covers the life and work of a true Canadian Icon.
 Stan Rogers was born in Ontario but grew up surrounded by stories of the sea, then eventually surrounding himself with the coast.
 Ultimately Stan became a great ambassador for folk music and in particular the music of Nova Scotia.
 His body of work was deeply poetic and spoke to the people woven into the lined lyric pages.